UncleBill/prism.vim/readme.md

 # prism.vim

-`prism.vim` sets colorscheme basing on your working directory, to help you distinguish a specific Vim instance among multiple ones from window previewer.
+`prism.vim` sets colorscheme basing on your working directory, to help you distinguishing a specific Vim instance among multiple ones from window previewer.
 It is like [peacock](https://marketplace.visualstudio.com/items?itemName=johnpapa.vscode-peacock) for VSCode.

-`prism.vim` turns the current working directory into a certain number, with this number, it then chooses a colorscheme from [provided colorscheme list](#setting-colorscheme-space).
+`prism.vim` chooses a colorscheme from [provided colorscheme list](#setting-colorscheme-space) by a number calculated from the current working directory.

 # Screenshots